mnemnion/zitron/CHATBOT.md

 the interests of the powerful.

-That said, I see it as appropriate to include brief documentation of the role such programs have played in this creation, so that others are appropriately informed and may make their own decisions about the nature of the code here found.
+That said, I see it as appropriate to include brief documentation of the role such programs have played in this creation, so that others are appropriately informed, and may make their own decisions about the nature of the code here found.
 I encourage others to do likewise.